 And it doesn’t hurt that Nabokov had the type of synesthesia where words and letters were associated with colors, which means that he tends to use alliteration to its finest end.

-So yes, the character Humbert is vile; but not all characters have to be likeable or even decent human beings for a book to be an enjoyable and inspiring read.
+So yes, the character Humbert is vile; but not all characters have to be likeable or even decent human beings for a book to be an enjoyable read.

 Song of Solomon by Toni Morrison